Who Is Guillermo del Toro?

 Del Toro co-founded the visual effects company Mirada in 2010.
 He had also been initially chosen to direct the film adaptation of J.R.R.
 Tolkien’s The Hobbit, but after almost two years of preparation he announced in 2012 that he would be leaving the production, with Peter Jackson taking over.

-In 2017, del Toro turned in one of his most acclaimed works in years with The Shape of Water.
-A dark fantasy-love story, The Shape of Water claimed the top prize at the Venice Film Festival and led the pack with seven nominations for the year's Golden Globes, producing a win for del Toro in the category of Best Director.
+In 2017, del Toro turned in one of the signature works of his career with The Shape of Water.
+A sci-fi romance about a mute janitor who falls in love with a man-fish hybrid held in a government lab, The Shape of Water claimed the top prize at the Venice Film Festival and led the pack with seven nominations for the year's Golden Globes, producing a win for del Toro in the category of Best Director.

 When the orchestra music began playing during his acceptance speech, del Toro pleaded for more time to celebrate the first Golden Globe Award of his career.
 "It's taken 25 years," he said.
 "Give me a minute.
 Give me a minute!"